Wuvist/lcpc/lcpc.typ

 == Worldwide Cost of Living by EIU

 Another commonly cited indicator is the Economist Intelligence Unit's (EIU) Worldwide Cost of Living (WCOL) survey.
-In this yearly survery, it consistanly ranks Singapore as the city with highest live cost in the world and attracts media attentions.
+In this yearly survey, it consistently ranks Singapore as the city with highest live cost in the world and attracts media attentions.

-"The survey has been designed to enable human resources and finance managers to calculate cost-of-living allowances and build compensation packages for expatriates and business travellers"[ref TBA] But when covered by media, public may have the misconconception that this survey is reflecting living cost of local people.
+"The survey has been designed to enable human resources and finance managers to calculate cost-of-living allowances and build compensation packages for expatriates and business travelers"[ref TBA] But when covered by media, public may have the misconception that this survey is reflecting living cost of local people.

-Singapore government responsed[ref TBA] to this survey in Dec 2023, pointing out two reasons for "it may not reflect the cost of living for Singaporeans":
+Singapore government responded[ref TBA] to this survey in Dec 2023, pointing out two reasons for "it may not reflect the cost of living for Singaporeans":
 - The WCOL survey's consumption basket does not reflect what Singaporeans usually consume
 - The rankings are sensitive to currency fluctuations